How your charges are calculated

 For water meter customers or customers that are billed on assessed charges, the surface water drainage cost will be calculated based on the property type (flat/terraced, semi-detached, or detached).

-Applying for a reduction to surface water charges
+Applying to remove your surface water charges

 Understanding the highway drainage charges